jloisel/design-by-contract/README.md

-design-by-contract
+Design by Contract Java Sample application
 ==================

 This application shows how to create a modular Java application using Maven, in respect to "Design by Contract".

 To run the application:
-1. Import Maven project,
+- Import Maven project,
-2. Run Main class in application module.
+- Run Main class in application module.

+It's an implementation of a simple model:
+- Car: represents an automotive Car,
+- Engine: an internal combustion engine,
+- PowerBand: HorsePower and Torque curves over an RPM range.

+Dependencies:
+- Guice,
+- Guava,
+- JUnit,
+- Mockito.

+Development technics:
+- Design By Contract,
+- Test Driven Development,
+- Dependency Injection.